Culture of Nashik

 The culture of the city of Nashik, in northwestern Maharashtra, is centred around Hindu customs and festivals.

 History

 Nashik Indian People tradition or Hindu culture festival.

-Nashik was included also under Ashok's Mighty Empire, it became popular in the era of Satavahana's, Nashik surrendered the British on 19 April 1818.
+Nashik was included also under Ashok's Mighty Empire, it became popular in the era of Satavahanas, Nashik surrendered to the British on 19 April 1818.

 Festivals celebrated

 Kumbh Mela

 Nashik is home to Nashik-Trimbakeshwar Simhastha (Kumbh Mela)– a Hindu religious Mela (fair) held every 12 years.
 It is one of the four fairs traditionally recognized as Kumbha Melas, and is also known as Nashik-Trimbak Kumbha Mela or Nashik Kumbha Mela.
 The Nashik Kumbh Mela is normally considered to be the most holy celebrations in Hinduism.

 Mahamastakabhisheka

-The Mahamastakabhisheka rituals are performed once in every twelve years on the Statue of Ahimsa, of the first Jain Tirthankar Rishabhdev in Mangi Tungi.
+The Mahamastakabhisheka rituals are performed once every twelve years on the Statue of Ahimsa, of the first Jain Tirthankar Rishabhdev in Mangi Tungi.

 Rath Yatra

 Rath Yatra is the main attraction of Ranmnavami where the bathing of idols, Lord Rama and Hanuman in the Ganges can be witnessed.
 This auspicious Rath Yatra is celebrated at the Sansthan Shri Kalaram Mandir located at the Panchvati Van, which is dedicated to Lord Rama.
 The second day of the festival is the most important one, in which a long procession headed by the Pujadhikari is held accompanied by the Rath Of Lord Yama.
 During the whole procession, the Pujadhikari faces the Rath with folded hands and also keeps fasting from the very first day of the Chaitra month.
 The festival of Ramnavami is celebrated by the bursting of crackers and pompous lighting which attracts people from all over the world.